isaacnmm/pestpolicy-hugo2XX/content/posts/best-raspberry-pi-3-starter-kits/index.md

 layout: post
 ---

-[Raspberry Pi 3](https://pestpolicy.com/[raspberry-pi-3](https://pestpolicy.com/raspberry-pi-models/)-b-review/) is the most powerful single-board credit-card-sized computer. - Ill review the Best [Raspberry](https://pestpolicy.com/best-heatsink-for-raspberry-pi-3/) Pi 3 Starter Kits you can purchase.
+[Raspberry Pi 3](https://pestpolicy.com/[raspberry-pi-3](https://pestpolicy.com/raspberry-pi-models/)-b-review/)is the most powerful single-board credit-card-sized computer. - Ill review the Best [Raspberry](https://pestpolicy.com/best-heatsink-for-raspberry-pi-3/)Pi 3 Starter Kits you can purchase.
 It's suitable for a retro-gaming console or a media-center computer with its standard HDMI port, *4 * USB ports, and Micro-SD slot.

 ##  Reviews: Top 7 Best Raspberry Pi 3 Starter Kits in 2025